voor/terraforming-aws/README.md

   terraform plan -out=pcf.tfplan
   terraform apply plan
   ```
-1. Set the login and password for Opsman and configure the AWS BOSH Director:
+1. Set the login and password for Opsman and configure the AWS BOSH Director **(Note: If you are using a private ops manager skip this step and see below)**:
   ```
   PROJECT_DIR=$(dirname $PWD) ../scripts/configure-director ${PWD##*/} ${OM_PASSWORD}
   ```